-The guidelines authorise the use of both transactional transfer pricing methods (e.g. the comparable uncontrolled price, the resale price and the cost plus methods) as well as profit based methods, in order to determine the market price of a transaction.
+The guidelines endorse the use of both transactional transfer pricing methods (e.g. the comparable uncontrolled price, the resale price and the cost plus methods) as well as profit based methods, in order to determine the market price of a transaction.

-Transfer pricing documentation
+Transfer pricing documentation requirements

-Under the guidelines, taxpayers would be expected to maintain transfer pricing documentation, which would include:
+Under the guidelines, taxpayers are expected to maintain transfer pricing documentation, which include:

-1. Structure and relationship of group companies, including operating nature of each business;

-- 2. Budget, business plan and financial projections; - 3.
-Documentation setting out the company's business strategies and the reasons for their adoption; - 4.
-Sales, operating results and the nature of the company's dealings with associated enterprises; - 5.
-Reasons for entering into international dealing with associated enterprises; - 6.
-Pricing policies, profitability of each product and market information, profit contribution of each business taking into account the functions performed, assets used and risks assumed; - 7.
-Reasons for selecting a particular pricing methodology; - 8.
-Where other methodologies have been considered and rejected, details of those methodologies, including reasons for their rejection should be documented contemporaneously with the selection of the methodology in (7); - 9.
-Documents evidencing the company's position in its negotiations over transactions carried out among group companies; and - 10.
-Other documents relating to the setting of the transfer price (if any).
+- Structure and relationship of group companies, including operating nature of each business; - 2.
+Budget, business plan and financial projections; - 3.
+Documentation setting out the company's business strategies and the reasons for their adoption; - Sales, operating results and the nature of the company's dealings with associated enterprises; - Reasons for entering into international dealing with associated enterprises; - Pricing policies, profitability of each product and market information, profit contribution of each business taking into account the functions performed, assets used and risks assumed; - 7.
+Reasons for selecting a particular pricing methodology; - Where other methodologies have been considered and rejected, details of those methodologies, including reasons for their rejection should be documented contemporaneously with the selection of the methodology in (7); - Documents evidencing the company's position in its negotiations over transactions carried out among group companies; and - Other documents relating to the setting of the transfer price (if any).